 The State shall endeavour to secure for the citizens a uniform civil code throughout the territory of India.

-Free education Compulsory education 45.
-Provision for early childhood care and education to children below the age of six years
+45. Provision for early childhood care and education to children below the age of six years

 The State shall endeavour to provide early childhood care and education for all children until they complete the age of six years.